-1) The filing of reissue applications will be announced in the Offical Gazette and will include certain identifying data as specified in section 1.11(b).
+- (1) The filing of reissue applications will be announced in the OFFICAL GAZETTE and will include certain identifying data as specified in § 1.11(b).
 Any member of the general public may request access to a particular reissue application filed after March 1, 1977.
 Since no record of such request is intended to be kept, an oral request will suffice.
 In the Record Room only the regular application charge card need be completed and submitted.
-The charge card will not be made part of a pending or abandoned reissue application.

-2) The reissue application files will be maintained in the examining groups and inspection thereof will be supervised by group personnel.
-Although no general limit is placed on the amount of time spent reviewing the files, the Office may impose limitations, if necessary, e.g., where the application is actively being processed.

-3) Where the reissue application has left the examining group for administrative processing, requests for access should be directed to the appropriate supervisory personnel in the Division or Branch where the application is currently located

-4) Requests for copies of papers in the reissue application file must be in writing addressed to the Commissioner of Patents and Trademarks, Washington, D.C.
+The charge card will not be made part of a pending or abandoned reissue application. - (2) The reissue application files will be maintained in the examining groups and inspection thereof will be supervised by group personnel.
+Although no general limit is placed on the amount of time spent reviewing the files, the Office may impose limitations, if necessary, e.g., where the application is actively being processed. - (3) Where the reissue application has left the examining group for administrative processing, requests for access should be directed to the appropriate supervisory personnel in the division or branch where the application is currently located. - (4) Requests for copies of papers in the reissue application file must be in writing addressed to the Commissioner of Patents and Trademarks, Washington, D.C.
 20231 and may be either mailed or delivered to the Office mailroom.
-The price for copies made by the Office is thirty cents per page.
-Since no useful purpose is seen for retaining such written requests for copies of papers in reissue applications, they should be destroyed after the order has been completed.
+The price for a copy of an application as filed is \$18.00 for each 50 pages or fraction thereof (37 CFR 1.19(a)(3)), or 30 cents a page for portions of the application file.
+Since no useful purpose is seen for retaining such written request for copies of papers in reissue applications, they should be destroyed after the order has been completed.

+REQUEST FOR REEXAMINATION

+All requests for reexamination and related patent files are available to the public.
+An announcement of the filing of each request in which the entire fee has been paid and of each reexamination ordered at the initiative of the Commissioner under § 1.520 will be published in the Official Gazette.
+Procedures for access and obtaining copies are the same as those for reissue applications indicated above.
+See also § 2232.

-Extract from 37 CFR 1.14. (b) Except as provided in section 1.11(b) abandoned applications are likewise not open to public inspection, except that if an application referred to in a United States patent, or in an application which is open to inspection pursuant to § 1.139, is abandoned and is available, it may be inspected or copies obtained by any person on written request, without notice to the applicant.
-Abandoned applications may be destroyed after twenty years from their filing date, except those to which particular attention has been called and which have been marked for preservation.
+Extract from 37 CFR 1.14.
+Patent applications preserved in secrecy.

+(b) Except as provided in § 1.11(b) abandoned applications are likewise not open to public inspection, except that if an application referred to in a U.S. patent, or in an application which is open to inspection pursuant to § 1.139, is abandoned and is available, it may be inspected or copies obtained by any person on written request, without notice to the applicant.
+Abandoned applications may be destroyed after 20 years from their filing date, except those to which particular attention has been called and which have been marked for preservation.
 Abandoned applications will not be returned.